 - safe disposal of consumables should also be taken care of.

-- What is a stand-alone photocopier?
+- What are the essential criteria for choosing a photocopier?